GoochD4/fortigate_aa_dual_az/README.md

   - [FAQ \Troubleshoot](./README.md#faq--troubleshoot)

 ## Overview

+This is a Fork of https://github.com/40netse/fortigate_aa_dual_az.git.
+The original design only added two interfaces for the FortiGate.
+A Customer requested the addition of a separate, dedicated management port.
+This branch adds the extra ENI, Subnets and Route Tables, as well as the requisite FortiGate Configurations.

 This set of templates deploys a pair of Active-Active Fortigates across a DUAL AZ Base VPC setup.
 The Fortigates are configured with autoscale "configuration sync" enabled.
 This allows the Fortigate in AZ1 to become the "configuration primary" and all config changes should be performed on this instance.
 All changes will be synced to the